royarchl/minima-plus/README.md

 # MinimaPlus
 Just a simple theme for making Discord a bit cleaner (for my liking)

-For the best results, download the following plugins fromt the BetterDiscord official site.
+For the best results, download the following plugins from the BetterDiscord official site.
 > BetterFormattingRedux, BetterNsfwTag, DashToSpaceInChannelName, DateViewer, GameActivityToggle, HideEmbedLink, PinDMs, QuickMuteChannels, ReadAllNotificationsButton, SpotifyControls, SupressReplyMentions (just QoL tbh), TypingIndicator, and WhoReacted